primev/mev-commit/contracts/contracts/validator-registry/middleware/README.md

 `slashPeriodSeconds` is configured by the middleware contract and used as the minimum amount of seconds that must elapse before validator records, operator records, or vault records can be deleted from the middleware contract’s state.

 Further, Vaults with instant slashers must have an `epochDuration` greater than than `slashPeriodSeconds` to register with our middleware contract, ensuring collateral is slashable during the full slashing period.
-Vaults with veto slashers must have an `epochDuration` greater than `slashPeriodSeconds` + `vetoDuration` + `executeSlashPhaseDuration`.
-Read more about Symbiotic slashing guarantees [here](https://docs.symbiotic.fi/core-modules/vaults#slashing). `executeSlashPhaseDuration` is set to a constant value of 60 minutes.
+Vaults with veto slashers must have an `epochDuration` greater than `slashPeriodSeconds` + `vetoDuration` + `executeSlashPhaseDuration`, where `vetoDuration` is specified by the slasher. `executeSlashPhaseDuration` is a constant value of 60 minutes for the `MevCommitMiddleware` contract.

+Read more about Symbiotic slashing guarantees [here](https://docs.symbiotic.fi/core-modules/vaults#slashing).

 Since a permissioned oracle account invokes slashing, the mev-commit middleware contract only requires the most basic slashing interface.
 Hence for Vaults that use a `VetoSlasher`, the resolver is required to be disabled via `address(0)`.